Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Method

-We find that offline reinforcement learning does not work well for embodied visual tracking (EVT) due to the high-dimensional visual observation and the complex dynamic environment.
-We propose a text-conditioned semantic mask as the state representation for EVT, which should be spatial-temporal consistent, domain-invariant, and efficient for real-time execution.
-We use an open-vocabulary semantic segmentation model and a re-targeting mechanism to obtain a temporal-consistent text-conditioned semantic mask.
-The open-vocabulary tracking can abstract and generalize the state representation by combining semantic knowledge and visual features.
-This representation can be provided by SAM-Track, DEVA, and other text-prompts open-vocabulary segmentation methods.
-The re-targeting mechanism can enhance the contrast between the target and the environment, improving the robustness to visual distraction.
-We describe the two steps for getting a text-conditioned semantic mask for tracking.
+We find that vanilla end-to-end offline reinforcement learning does not work well for embodied visual tracking (EVT) due to the high-dimensional visual observation and the complex dynamic environment.
+We propose a text-conditioned segmentation mask as the state representation for EVT, which should be spatial-temporal consistent, domain-invariant, and efficient for real-time execution.
+We use an open-vocabulary segmentation model and a re-targeting mechanism to obtain a temporal-consistent text-conditioned segmentation mask.
+The open-vocabulary tracking model can abstract and generalize the state representation by combining semantic knowledge and visual features.
+This representation can be provided by SAM-Track~\cite{cheng2023segment}, DEVA~\cite{cheng2023tracking}, and other open-vocabulary segmentation models utilizing text prompts.
+The re-targeting mechanism can make the color of the target in the mask consistent across different episodes and enhance the contrast between the target and the environment, improving the robustness to visual distraction.
+We introduce the details of the two steps as follows: